 - The route is marked with yellow arrows and shells.

-Every pilgrims has to have a Credential.
-You can get it from a local Camino de Santiago office in your country or buy it on arrival; usually albergues, pilgrim information offices or some cathedrals sell them.
-Every time you stay at albergue (public or private) you get a stamp.
-At the end of the Camino you’ll need your Credential to get Compostela – a certificate with your name and the name of the Camino you completed.
+Every pilgrim needs a Credential.
+You can walk the Camino without it but you won’t be able to stay in public albergues and won’t get the Compostela at the end of your walk.
+You can get it from a Camino de Santiago office in your country or buy it on arrival.
+Usually, albergues, information offices, and some churches along the route sell them.
+Every time you stay at an albergue or a hotel you get a stamp.
+Keep in mind that for the last 100 km to Santiago you need two stamps per day in order to get you Compostela.
+One stamp you can get at a place you stay and one at a bar or a restaurant along the route.
 Don’t lose your Credential if you do it’s basically impossible to recover it.

 The route is marked (like any other Camino Way) with yellow arrows and shells, no need to worry about finding the way – simply follow the arrows.

 In Spain, most supermarkets and shops are closed on Sundays and public holidays.
 Many are closed at lunchtime for a couple of hours as well.
 It’s not a problem in big cities there is always something open but in small towns, you might have to wait for an hour or so.
 Luckily restaurants ane bars are open on Sundays and public holidays.

 We’d suggest buying a local SIM card you can phone to book a place or to find out if it’s opened and have Internet access (though many albergues and bars have wi-fi).
 You can buy a Vodafone SIM card in Spain with 2Gb data, 200 minutes local phone calls, and many SMS for 15 Euro.
 It worked good, we used it a lot for uploading photos and video, Whats-app calls, etc. and it was more than enough.